haveve/WebstoreScreenshotService/README.md

 ## Documentation

-For deneration docummentation 'docfx' library has been used, refer to the [API Documentation](WebsiteScreenshotService/docs/index.md).
+For documentation generation, the 'DocFX' library has been used.
+Refer to the [API Documentation](WebsiteScreenshotService/docs/index.md).

 **Start Documentation Project**:
 ```